Lung Screening Program

 Follow-up CT Scans

 In most cases, the only additional test necessary is another low-dose CT scan, taken one to three months after the first scan.
-In some cases, when an infection is indicated, we may suggest that your physician prescribe antibiotics, as they are helpful in clearing up lung lesions caused by inflammation.
+In some cases, when an infection is considered to be the cause of a lung abnormality, we may suggest that your physician prescribe antibiotics, as they are helpful in clearing them up.

-If your follow-up CT shows no growth, or if it shows a decrease in the finding, we will ask you to return in a year to confirm the stability of the lesion.
+If your follow-up CT shows no growth of the abnormality, or if it shows a decrease in the finding, we will ask you to return one year from the time of your original scan when the abnormality was first found to confirm the stability of the lesion.

 Fine-Needle Aspiration (FNA)

 If your lesion is growing, our staff will perform an FNA biopsy to determine the diagnosis.
 This procedure is performed under local anesthesia while you are lying in a CT scanner.
 Using the CT images as a guide, our radiologist locates the lesion and inserts a long, thin needle into it to obtain a sample of the cells, which are then examined by a pathologist.
 Most people can return home the same day after this procedure.

 In some cases, we may perform a bronchoscopy.
 We do this by inserting a thin tube with a miniature camera at the end through your mouth and into your lungs, which permits our physicians to look directly into your lungs for signs of malignancy.
 Sometimes we insert a needle through the tube to extract samples of the lesion or fluid.